 He is losing focus, he is not hanging out with his friends anymore, his thoughts are choking his throat and want to come out of his eyes, but hush! hush! you are a boy and you are not allowed to cry, society will mark you weak.
 You are a boy you are not allowed to be emotional and share your sad feelings, boys are meant to be strong!

 Depression is a mental health condition that is an overwhelming feeling of sadness and isolation which affects one’s thoughts and fills it with negativity.
-And that is a really tough stage to be in.
+And that is a tough stage to be in.
 In this generation, we see depression is very common.
 It is treatable through proper treatment and therapy.

 At these times they don’t need your advice, they need your ear which is eager to hear their thoughts and feelings, they need your shoulder to lean on and your hand to hold them and make them believe that you are there to help them in this helpless situation and help them to defeat this depression.

-In today’s superficial life, most of the times we don’t live for ourselves, we live to show other people that what are we living; we don’t smile for ourselves, we smile for selfies.
+In today’s superficial life, most of the time we don’t live for ourselves, we live to show other people that what are we living; we don’t smile for ourselves, we smile for selfies.
 We live two different lives, offline and online.
 But alas!
 We don’t have offline filters to cover our flaws and shortcomings, and from that’s where the depression makes its way into our lives.

-Appreciate yourself, encourage yourself, love yourself, celebrate your victories and see the changes in your life, small acts of self-love prove to be wonder.
+Appreciate yourself, encourage yourself, love yourself, celebrate your victories and see the changes in your life, small acts of self-love prove to be a wonder.
 Love yourself a little more every day, and ask yourself constantly that – if you don’t love yourself, then who will??
+Depression management is quite tough but useful.
 Depression tries to demolish your guts and confidence but don’t let it defeat you, but fight it back with proper treatment and lots of self-love; as it’s worth it to be happy and you deserve to be happy.

 Symptoms of depression

-- feeling sad or having a depressed mood or crying a lot,
+- Feeling sad or having a depressed mood or crying a lot,

-- loss of interest or please in activities once enjoyed,
+- Loss of interest or please in activities once enjoyed,

-- loss or gain weight,
+- Loss or gain weight,

-- sleeping too much or insomnia,
+- Sleeping too much or insomnia,

-- loss of energy,
+- Loss of energy,

-- social isolation,
+- Social isolation,

-- thoughts of death or suicide.
+- Thoughts of death or suicide.